twosigma/beakerx/README.md

 The notebook extensions are installed to run out of the repo, so just a local build should suffice:

-Note this is [currently
-broken](https://github.com/twosigma/beakerx/issues/5878), do a full build instead.

 ```
 (cd beakerx/js; yarn install)
 ```